 All states levy taxes on businesses for conducting operations or just owning land in the state.
 The tax laws for a business may change if they are operating in more than one state.
 In that case, the business may be considered to have a nexus with another state.
 If a business has a branch or is operating in other states, it may be required to pay taxes in other states as well.
-A company looking to conduct business in Pennsylvania should keep this in mind.
+A company looking to conduct business in Philadelphia should keep this in mind.
 An attorney can assist you with determining which states your business will have to pay taxes in.

 Businesses generally pay some amount of tax in all the states they are operating.
 At times, it can be challenging to evaluate the taxes for multistate corporations.
 This is one reason why it is often recommended to consult a professional for guidance.